-In this article, we will answer all your questions about the definition of total permanent disability in Australia.
+Luckily, at Aussie Injury Lawyers we’ve got everything you need to know to make a successful TPD Claim covered.
+In this article, we’ll answer all your questions about the definition of total permanent disability in Australia.
 If you qualify for a TPD insurance claim, speak with Aussie Injury Lawyers to get the TPD payout you deserve.
 It’s free to know if you can claim and the estimated value of your lump sum payment.
-Call: 1300 873 252
+Call 1300 873 252

-A total and permanent disability is any injury or illness that makes it impossible or difficult for you to do your job.
-Anything that makes you unable to work in your own occupation or one you are qualified for by training, experience, or education falls under this category.
+A total and permanent disability is any injury or illness that makes it impossible or highly restricted for you to practically do your job.
+Anything that prevents you from working in your own occupation or one for which you are qualified by training, experience, or education could meet the TPD definition.

 Do I Have Permanent Disability TPD Insurance?